Alaricdragon/Starlords_Temp/README.md

   * "willEngage" if set to true, the lord must be willing to attack the player to meet requirements. if set to false, they must be unwilling to attack to meet requirements
   * "hostileFaction" if set to true, the lord must be part of a faction hostile player to meet requirements. if set to false, the lord must not be part of a faction hostile player to meet requirements
   * "isAtFeast" if set to true, the lord must be at a feast to meet requirements. if set to false, the lord must not be at a feast to meet requirements
+  * "isHostingFeast" if set to true, the lord must be at a feast and hosting it to meet requirements. if set to false, the lord must not be at a feast or not hosting it to meet requirements
   * "playerSubject" if set to true, the lord must be part of the player faction (and as such, the player must be there ruler) to meet requirements. if set to false, the lord must not be part of the player faction to meet requirements.
   * "playerFactionMarital" if set to true, the player must be both part of the lords faction, and the marital of the lord to meet requirements. if set to false, must ether not be in the same faction, or the player must not be the martal to meet requirements
   * "lordFactionMarital" if set to true, the player must be both part of the lords faction, and the lord must be the marital to meet requirements. if set to false, must ether not be in the same faction, or the lord must not be the martal to meet requirements